sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 119. What's a Kerberos Protocol?
 Kerberos is a _ticket_ based network authentication protocol.
 The protocol was developed by MIT and the idea behind it is that this authentication protocol can be used under a hostile environment.

-### 120. What's a ***Password*** and a ***Passphrase*** ?
+### 120. What's a ***Password*** and a ***Passphrase***?
 Which is secure and what do you suggest?
-Well, part of the answer is available there in the question. **Password** can be a 8-10 digit long with mixed characters, symbols, capitalized text, etc. whereas a **Passphrase** is a sentence with spaces.
+Well, part of the answer is available there in the question. **Password** can be an 8-10 digit long with mixed characters, symbols, capitalized text, etc. whereas a **Passphrase** is a sentence with spaces.
 A password is _only_ secure when it is a combination of symbols and numbers, whereas a passphrase can be stronger with a normal sentence.
 Passphrases are suggested when compared to passwords as they are easy to remember and obviously stronger.

 ### 121. What's a DLP and state the types associated with it?
 **Data Loss Prevention** software detects potential data breaches and prevents them by monitoring, detecting and blocking sensitive data while in-use (_endpoint actions_), in-motion (_network traffic_), and at-rest (_data storage_).
 As of now, there are three types associated with DLP solutions.